sonic-net/sonic-mgmt/docs/testplan/MACsec-neighbor-reboot.md

 # Test name

-BGP Session Flaps
+Macsec Neighbor Reboot

 ## Overview

-The goal of this test is to verify that the CPU and memory do not spike during cycles of BGP sessions flapping.
+The goal of this test is to verify that the macsec neighbor relationship is established after the neighbor is rebooted.

 ### Scope